Code of Ethics

 Accuracy of Sources

-In the interest of accuracy, it is the duty of reporters and photographers always to obtain exact addresses and telephone numbers of individuals who figure in a story.
+In the interest of accuracy, it is the duty of reporters, photographers and radio programmer always to obtain exact addresses and telephone numbers of individuals who figure in a story or segment.
 Staff members are also urged to respect the privacy and safety of sources, their families and property, and not to divulge phone numbers and addresses without permission.
-As a general rule, if we don’t print it, we should not release information by other means.
+As a general rule, if we don’t print it or air it, we should not release information by other means.

 Alcohol